Edward Lanzer Joseph

 Edward Lanza Joseph (c.
-1792 – 1838) was a Trinidadian journalist, playwright and author.
-He was one of the first English-language poets in British Trinidad, also writing in Trinidadian Creole.
+1792 – 1838) was a Briton, who worked in the colony of Trinidad as a journalist, playwright and author.
+He was one of the first English-language poets in Trinidad, also writing in Trinidadian Creole.
 He briefly served as editor of the Port of Spain Gazette and published one of the first books on the history of Trinidad.

 Early life

-Joseph was born to a Jewish family in London in 1792 or 1793.
+Joseph was born to an Anglo-Jewish family in London in 1792 or 1793.
 He was educated in English and Hebrew, writing poetry, drama, essays and translations from a young age.

 Trinidad

 Joseph left England in 1815 with a contingent of Londoners hoping to fight against the Spanish in the South American wars of independence.
 He instead settled in Trinidad after being warned by the island's governors against the prospects of the rebels.
-He found work as an overseer of slaves on sugar, coffee and cocoa plantations, later working as a bailiff and debt collector.
+He found work as a slave overseer on sugar, coffee and cocoa plantations and later worked as a bailiff and debt collector.